Niclas70/Solar-Plant-Forecaster/README.md

 ## Data and AI techniques
 The data needed to set up and train the tool are
-- Historical energy production Used for training the tool and verification of how the tool performs
+- Historical energy production.
+Used for training the tool and verification of how the tool performs

-- Historical local weather Used for training the tool.
+- Historical local weather.
+Used for training the tool.
 The weather highly impacts on radiation, i.e. light, reaching the solar cells.
-Schedule for sunrise and sunset Whether it is an advantageous weather or not, with direct light or not, it is only when sun is up that there will be energy production.
+Schedule for sunrise and sunset.
+Whether it is an advantageous weather or not, with direct light or not, it is only when sun is up that there will be energy production.

-- Weather forecast The base for predicting energy production
+- Weather forecast.
+The base for predicting energy production

 Future improvement could be to measuring the temperature of the solar cells.
 Both as input to the model and a parameter to predict.